Skip to main content

 A current inventory record.
 Whatever system you use today (spreadsheet, WMS, ERP), the cycle count compares physical counts to recorded counts.
 If your records are wildly out of date, do a single baseline reconciliation first, then start the cycle.

 A counting tool.
 Something that lets two people on the floor record counts in real time, ideally with a running total visible to a supervisor.
 This is where SnapCount fits in.
 Multiple counters can each work an aisle on their phone or tablet, the totals sync live across devices, and a manager sees the full count taking shape without walking the floor.
-Try the warehouse stocktake template to get a feel for the workflow.
+Try the warehouse stocktake template or compare when an inventory counter app beats a spreadsheet.

 A discrepancy log.
 A simple shared document or a row in a spreadsheet works.
 Each variance gets a date, SKU, expected quantity, actual quantity, suspected cause, and the corrective action taken.
 Without this log, the program devolves into "adjust the number and move on."